 As Alejos educated us in the world of tortugas (Spanish for turtles), a mesmerizing sound enveloped the conference room.
 It took a few moments to recognize that the sound was emanating from 15 small boxes on the table in front of us.

-A little larger than Chinese take-out boxes, each one contained 7 recently hatched Golfinas.
+A little larger than Chinese take-out boxes, each one contained seven recently hatched Golfinas.
 The sound was that of their tiny claws as they scraped against the cardboard.

-Enrique passed a carton to each one of us, encouraging us to peak into our boxes.
+Enrique passed a carton to each one of us, encouraging us to peek into our boxes.
 Oohs and aahs swept through the room.
-One olfactory challenged woman exclaimed her turtles smelled like dark chocolate.
-The very patient Enrique dead-panned, “They smell like turtles to me”.
+One olfactory-challenged woman exclaimed that her turtles smelled like dark chocolate.
+The very patient Enrique deadpanned, “They smell like turtles to me”.

 Baby Sea Turtle Release